neuropoly/slicer-manual-annotation/SlicerCART/documentation/installation.md

 4. Open 3D Slicer.
 5. Activate the checkbox `Enable developer mode` in `Edit -> Application Settings -> Developer -> Enable developer mode`.
 6. Add the path of the `SlicerCART.py` file in `Edit -> Application Settings -> Modules -> Additional module paths`.(N.B.
-1) You must have the file: if it is the folder path, then the module will not work; 2) in the Additional modul path section, the path copied might be shown to the
+1- You must have the file: if it is the folder path, then the module will not work; 2- in the Additional modul path section, the path copied might be shown to the
    folder: this is a Slicer thing, and should not affect working property of the module if it was the file that you copied).
 7. The module can be found under `Examples -> SlicerCART`: the module should now be opened (N.B.
-1) If first use, you may have additional requirements to install.
+If first use, you may have additional requirements to install.
 A pop-up window from Slicer advertising you should pop-up if so: just click ok).
 8. (Optional) Set the SlicerCART module to launch at 3DSlicer startup.
 To do so, go to `Edit -> Application Settings -> Modules -> Default startup module`
 9. There might be errors.
 These would be seen in the Python Console: if any errors, we highly recommend you to fix them before any further use!

-**IN SUMMARY:**
+**In Summary:**

 Install 3D Slicer --- Enable Developer Mode --- Add the PATH of SlicerCART. py file in the modules list --- (Optional) Select to launch SlicerCART at 3D